SunnySuite/Sunny.jl/docs/src/structure-factor.md

 2. `nω`: Sets the number of discrete energy values to resolve.
 The corresponding energy resolution is approximately `Δω ≈ ωmax / nω`.
-To estimate the structure factor with resolution `Δω`, Sunny must integrate a classical spin dynamic trajectory over a time-scale of `1 / Δω`.
+To estimate the structure factor with resolution `Δω`, Sunny must integrate a classical spin dynamic trajectory over a time-scale of order `1 / Δω`.
 Computational cost therefore scales approximately linearly in `nω`.
 3. `dt`: Determines the step size for dynamical time-integration.
 Larger is more efficient, but the choice will be limited by the stability and accuracy